harnen/p2p-service-discovery/doc/specs.md

 The latter part of the formula is determined based on a multiple of ad-lifetime and the current utilisation (i.e., occupancy divided by capacity) of the table.
 When the utilisation becomes closer to 1.0, the base time becomes very large due to a very small denominator.
 Before the waiting time becomes infinite (when utilisation becomes 1), the waiting time becomes extremely high, in which case the advertisers give up as explained in the [ad distribution process](#distributing-ads).

 #### Lower Bound
 With the formula above, user are incentivized to keep checking the waiting time as frequently as possible hoping for a better one.
-A searcger may get a better waiting time at t2 if an contribuing to the waiting time received at t1 (t1 < t2) expires before t2.
+An advertiser may get a better waiting time at t2 if an contribuing to the waiting time received at t1 (t1 < t2) expires before t2.
 One solution to this problem is to take into account all the expiration times when calculating the waiting time.
 However, such a solution is computationally expensive (O(n)) and unfeasible in practice.

 We thus enforce a lower bound on the waiting time.
 I.e., we make sure that a searcher's waiting time received at t2 is not smaller than the waiting time at t1 by more than `w(t1) - w(t2) < t2 - t1`.
 To achieve that we split the above formula into topic/IP/ID distinctive parts: